-The disease is frequently undiagnosed or misdiagnosed because many physicians are not aware of CMT and because the severity of CMT can vary between patients, even within the same family.
-The diagnostic evaluation includes a clinical assessment of muscle strength, reflexes, and sensation.
+The disease is frequently undiagnosed or misdiagnosed because many physicians are not aware of CMT and because the severity of the disease can vary between patients, even within the same family.
+CMT tests include a clinical assessment of muscle strength, reflexes, and sensation.

 For diagnosis of foot fracture:

 (Not all treatments and therapies may be indicated.)